liquality/wav-game/frontend/README.md

 A fun burn-to-win NFT experience in 6 levels.

-Created using Liquality SDK + React
+Created using Liquality SDK + Crossmint + React

 # Run the app